Welcome. Please choose from a category in the left sidebar.

 In September 1854 Brigham Young came to visit the Indians in Weber County.
 He distributed presents and urged them to settle down like the white man and cultivate the land so they could have something to eat and feed their families in a self sufficient way.
 The Indians seemed to feel good about the meeting.
 But after Governor Young returned to Salt Lake City, the Indians refused to be instructed by the white man and being short of food, they continued to act like beggars and parasites.
 It would be 20 more years before Little Soldier and the Shoshoni Indians would desire to become farmers.

-There were more indications of pending trouble with with the Indians, and in November orders came from Salt Lake to disarm Chief Little Soldier and his band.
-In Ogden Major Moore and James Brown asked the Indians to disarm and to pitch their tents with the white men and share the chores and food.
-An Indian who disliked the idea leaped on a horse and galloped to an Indian camp at Bingham’s Fort.
-James Brown followed him quickly.
-Just as the Indian boy entered the west gate of the fort, Brown entered the east gate.
+There were more indications of pending trouble with with the Indians, and in November an order came from Salt Lake City to Major David Moore to disarm Chief Little Soldier and his band and to distribute them among the families in Weber County where they were best able to feed and clothe them for the winter.
+In Ogden Major Moore and James S. Brown asked the Indians to disarm and to pitch their tents with the white men and share the chores and food.
+After much negotiating the Indians reluctantly complied.
+James S. Brown went through the crowd of Indians and took every weapon with his own hands.
+An Indian who disliked the idea leaped on a horse and galloped to an Indian camp in the center of Bingham Fort.
+Jame S. Brown followed him quickly.
+Just as the Indian boy reached the camp, Brown entered the east gate shouting to the people:

-In the evening of December 3rd the Indians had a letter from Governor Young….
+In the evening of December 3rd the Indians had a letter from Governor Young.
+I read and interpreted it to them.
 Then for the first time they seemed reconciled to their situation.
 Their chief (Little Soldier) was filled with the spirit of approval of the course that had been taken with them, and he preached it long and strong.
-After that, the Indians and the citizens got along very well together.”
+After that, the Indians and the citizens got along very well together, and I continued teaching and preaching to the former.”

-The winter of living together helped stimulate a fellowship among the two peoples; the Indians worked successfully with the settlers to earn their food and clothes.
-When the spring of 1855 arrived, the Shoshones were given back their arms, and they bolted out of Bingham’s Fort, very glad to have their guns and resume hunting.
+The winter passed and the Indians worked successfully with the settlers to earn their food and clothes.
+James S. Brown continued teaching the whites and preaching to the Indians until spring.
+When the spring of 1855 arrived, the Shoshones were given back their arms, and they bolted out of Bingham Fort, very glad to have their guns and resume hunting.

 WHAT HAPPENED TO THE BURK FAMILY?